-Note to California residents: The Emissions Control System on your Product may be covered by a separate warranty meeting requirements established by the U.S. Environmental Protection Agency (EPA), or the California Air Resources Board (CARB).
+Note to California residents: The Emissions Control System on your Product may be covered by a separate warranty meeting requirements established by the U.S. Environmental Protection Agency (EPA) or the California Air Resources Board (CARB).
 The hour limitations set forth above do not apply to the Emissions Control System Warranty.
-Refer to the California Emission Control Warranty Statement printed in your Owner's Manual or contained in the engine manufacturer's documentation for details.
+Refer to the California Emission Control Warranty Statement printed in you operator's manual or contained in the engine manufacturer's documentation for details.